-- 1. Make sure your openGear[TM] DFR-8321 frame is installed, the HDCC card is installed within it, and DashBoard has been installed on a PC that is networked to the frame. - 2.
+- 1. Make sure your openGear[TM] DFR-8321 frame is installed, switch SW4 is in the RUN position, the HDCC card is installed within it, and DashBoard has been installed on a PC that is networked to the frame. - 2.
 Power up the frame. - 3.
 Open the DashBoard application by double-clicking the desktop icon or selecting it from the Start menu. - 4.
 When the application opens, it will discover any openGear frames on the network and display them in the left side window of the main screen (Figure 4-1 below) the DashBoard tree.
 Clicking on the frame's entry in this window will show cards that are installed within it.